hassannaveed1997/SentimentAnalysis/README.md

 -If the sentiment is predicted to be positive, the text box will turn blue.
 If negative, it will turn red

 -For Logistic and Naive Bayes models, the probability will also be printed in the terminal.
-(SVM only classifies)
+SVM only classifies 0 for negative and 1 for positive.